The Stress-Free EA: Easing the Pain of Booking on Behalf

 The Problems Are All Too Familiar

-There are certain issues that immediately jump to mind for any administrator that has ever booked travel for another employee.
+There are certain issues that immediately jump to mind for any administrator that has ever managed travel for another employee.
 These include:

 - Excessive back and forth